 We are subject to corporate federal and state income taxes.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Deferred tax assets, including tax loss and credit carryforwards, and liabilities are measured using the enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that included the enactment date.
-Deferred income tax expense represents the change during the period in the deferred tax assets and deferred tax liabilities.
-Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+Deferred income tax expense represents the change during the period in the deferred tax assets and deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.

-We have adopted the provisions in ASC 740, Income Taxes, related to accounting for uncertain tax positions.
-It requires that the Company recognize the impact of a tax position in the financial statements if the position is more likely than not to be sustained upon examination and on the technical merits of the position.
-Management has concluded that there were no material unrecognized tax benefits as of March 31, 2024 or December 31, 2023.
+We have adopted the provisions in ASC 740, Income Taxes, related to accounting for uncertain tax positions, which require recognition of the impact of a tax position in the financial statements if the position is more likely than not to be sustained upon examination and on the technical merits of the position.
+We have concluded that there were no material unrecognized tax benefits as of June 30, 2024 or December 31, 2023.

-Our practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-We had no accrual for interest or penalties on our balance sheet at March 31, 2024 or December 31, 2023 and recognize interest and/or penalties in the statement of operations for the three months ended March 31, 2024 and 2023, since there are no material unrecognized tax benefits.
-Management believes no material change to the amount of unrecognized tax benefits will occur within the next twelve months.
+Our practice is to recognize interest and/or penalties related to income tax matters as income tax expense.
+We had no accrual for interest or penalties on our balance sheet at June 30, 2024 or December 31, 2023 and did not recognize any interest and/or penalties in our statement of operations for the three and six months ended June 30, 2024 and 2023, since there are no material unrecognized tax benefits.
+We do not expect any material change to the amount of unrecognized tax benefits to occur within the next twelve months.